surifirstpin/biplus_documentation/docs/demo.md

 #### Better Insights across all Domains

- The BOARD offering is enriched by a suite of pre-built applications, which cover a set of key decision-making processes that are standardized across different industries and organization.
-This will allow you to quickly implement "out of the box" solutions, that are fully integrated with your BOARD environment.
+Acubi delivers a flexible business intelligence solution that delivers insights that any user can understand and use it. from Marketing mavens to It pros, making a right decision takes the right information. instead of wasting your time on pushing and pulling the reports, it delivers everything you need on time, precisely in the cloud.
+Acubi is enriched with a suite of our pre-built applications, which covers a set of key decision-making processes that are consistent across different industries and organisation, By allowing you to quickly implement "out of box" solutions, that are fully integrated with our Acubi environment.

-Imagine a flexible business intelligence solution that delivers insights any user can understand – and use.
-From healthcare and finance to marketing, retail, and more, Sisense is a next-generation BI solution for every industry.

-At Domo, we recognize that a Business Management Platform needs to be as flexible as its customers are unique.
-And that’s a challenge we readily embrace.

-From marketing mavens to IT pros, making an informed decision takes the right information.
-Instead of wasting your time pushing and pulling reports, Domo delivers everything you need, neatly in the cloud—ready when you are.

 solutions:
 https://www.sisense.com/solutions/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTQ0Njg2NSwtMjgwMDc1MjQ0XX0=
+eyJoaXN0b3J5IjpbOTQ4NTc4OTE1LC0yODAwNzUyNDRdfQ==
 -->